-To cure tooth decay, you need to rely on the experience and dedication of a family dentist open Saturdays who can recognize decay and offer tooth decay treatment in the earliest stages.
-The best dentists in the Yonkers are painless dental practitioners who can treat your entire family.
-They help you prevent cavities and tooth decay so you can maintain your optimal oral health and maximize your smile power.
+To cure tooth decay, you need to make a dentist appointment with an experienced and dedicated family dentist who can recognize decay and offer tooth decay treatment (cure & reverse tooth cavity) in the earliest stages.
+The top-rated Yonkers dentists are painless dental practitioners who can treat your entire family.
+They help you prevent cavities and tooth decay so you can maintain optimal oral health and improve the appearance of your smile.

-You don’t always get fair warning when you start having tooth decay.
-And while tooth pain or oral nerve pain very often accompanies decay, your best chance of heading off decay is to practice healthy habits and maintain regular checkup visits with your top Yonkers dentist.
-A dentist open on Saturday provides you with little excuse to skip appointments, which are your best option for tooth decay treatments.
+You don’t always get a fair warning when you start having tooth decay.
+And while tooth pain or oral nerve pain often accompanies decay, your best chance of avoiding decay is to practice healthy habits and maintain regular checkups with your dentist.
+A dentist gives you little excuse to skip appointments, which are your best option for tooth decay treatments.

-Once decay has started, you’ll often notice a hole in your tooth or feel sensitivity to hot or cold food and beverages.
-You’re not alone if you do develop cavities; research indicates that about 90 percent of adult Americans experience some level of decay in their lifetimes.
-But it’s estimated that 30 percent of those do nothing to cure tooth decay.
+When decay starts, you may notice a hole in your tooth or experience sensitivity to hot or cold foods and beverages.
+If you have cavities, you’re not alone.
+Research shows that over 90% of adult Americans experience some level of decay in their lifetimes.
+However, it is estimated that 30% of individuals do nothing to cure tooth decay.

-Plaque is the substance that builds up on your teeth over time.
-It can be stubborn and doesn’t always disappear after brushing, which is why you need bi-annual professional cleanings.
-When plaque continues to build, it eventually leads to a breakdown of enamel, the protective covering over your teeth.
+Plaque is a substance that accumulates on your teeth over time.
+It can be persistent and does not always disappear after brushing, which is why you need bi-annual professional cleanings.
+Plaque accumulation eventually leads to the breakdown of enamel, the protective covering over your teeth.

-And once the enamel begins to wear away, tooth decay begins.
-Everyone is at risk for tooth decay, although it’s more common among younger adults and children.
-When you don’t bring your kids in for tooth decay treatment or if you try to cure tooth decay on your own, the risk of pain and even tooth loss increases exponentially.
+Tooth decay begins when the enamel starts to wear away.
+Tooth decay affects everyone, but it is more common in young adults and children.
+When you fail to bring your children in for tooth decay treatment or try to treat tooth decay on your own, the risk of pain and even tooth loss grows significantly.

-You don’t always notice when enamel wears off your teeth You don’t always feel pain or temperature sensitivity, but there are signs of tooth decay that you can see, such as:
+You don’t always notice when the enamel wears off your teeth.
+You may not always experience pain or temperature sensitivity, but there may be visible indicators of tooth decay, such as: